rafayet-git/hos.sh/_posts/2025-05-25-my-first-post-future-plans-for-this-website.md

 I decided to use Jekyll for this, but I am honestly a complete noob in terms of website styling + customization so I wanted to use a pre-made site to start off with.

-I've looked at several themes, such as the [Moonrise][moonrise] theme and the [Klise][klise] theme.
+I've looked at several themes, such as the [Moonrise][moonrise] theme and the [Klise][klise] theme, which are all awesome by their own right.
 However I eventually decided to base it off [Pixyzehn's][pixyzehn] personal website.
 I thought that it was closest to my use case, and was simple enough for me to customize and make changes.

 Here's a small list of things that I hope to eventually implement for this website: